-All purpose cucumber!
-Eureka is an all purpose hybrid variety.
+All-purpose.
+Eureka is a versatile hybrid variety.
 Strong, vigorous monoecious plants produce an abundance of fruit.
-The flavourful, crisp fruit is harvested at 2-5” for pickles and 3-7” for the fresh market.
+The flavourful, crisp fruit is harvested at 2-5" for pickles and 5-7" for the fresh market.
 Excellent disease resistance.
-Maturity 57 days.
+Maturity 55-60 days from direct sow.
 Approx. 60 seeds/pkg.

 Sow indoors 3-4 weeks prior to last frost or direct seed after all risk of frost.
 For indoor planting use 2 inches square jiffy strip pots and plant 1-2 seeds per square; thin to ensure one plant per pot.
 Plant seeds 1⁄2-1 inch deep, transplant or space plants 6 inches apart in rows 4-6 feet apart.
 Plants are tender, so soil should be warm (18-24 degrees C) for germination to begin.
 If growing on a trellis, space plants 18 inches apart.

 Cucumbers require full sun and soil pH of 6.0-6.8.
 As they are heavy feeders, an application of compost or well-rotted manure worked into the planting area will help.
 Regular applications of a complete soluble fertilizer during the growing season is beneficial.
 Plants should not be allowed to wilt.
 Make sure they are well-watered before transplanting.
 Spread a mulch around plants before they start to vine, to cut down on weeds and conserve moisture.
 The mulch will also help to keep the fruit clean.